Jaigardel/APIREST-tenistas/README.md

 Download the POSTMAN collection and include it in the ZIP/RAR file to be submitted.

-The API must fulfill the requests stated on the pdf (enunciado.pdf)
+The API must fulfill the requests stated on the pdf (Ejercicio API REST.pdf)